MohaamedBarakat/Ruby_on_rails-App/README.md

 # instabug_backend_challenge

-Application-based on ruby on rails framework
+instabug_backend_challenge Application based on ruby on rails

 Make sure you are in the backend directory